Tuesday, November 30, 2010

 The Pine Box Preachers

 With that goal in mind, the Preachers deliver on the unfulfilled promises of the John Spencer Blues Explosion by spreading their gospel with rootsy guitar licks and unbridled punk fury.
-Equal parts blues, rock n' roll, and punk, The Pine Box Preachers are dedicated to creating a sound that would be welcome in juke joints and punk bars alike."
+Equal parts blues, rock n' roll, and punk, The Pine Box Preachers are dedicated to creating a sound that would be welcome in juke joints and punk bars alike." (bio courtesy of their myspace page).

 Thursday, November 4, 2010